Hearing Delzant polytopes from the equivariant spectrum: Heat invariants in a nutshell

 Using this notation, we can now state Donnelly's theorem as it applies to our setting.

 \begin{thm}\cite{Don1} There is an asymptotic expansion as $t \downarrow 0$ given by

-where $q_j$ is the dimension of the component $\Q$ of $F_\theta$, $b_i(\theta,a) = |\det B| b_{i}'(\theta, a)$ and $b_i'(\theta,a)$ is an invariant polynomial in the components of $B$ and the curvature tensor $R$ of $M$ and its covariant derivatives. \end{thm}
+where $q$ is the dimension of the component $\Q$ of $F_\theta$, $b_i(\theta,a) = |\det B| b_{i}'(\theta, a)$ and $b_i'(\theta,a)$ is an invariant polynomial in the components of $B$ and the curvature tensor $R$ of $M$ and its covariant derivatives. \end{thm}

+Note that the equivariant spectrum determines the left side of \eqref{eqn:don}.
+Hence we seek to determine what the right side of \eqref{eqn:don} tells us about the toric geometry of our manifold.
 For our purposes, we will only need to compute $b_0$; Donnelly showed that $b_0'(\theta,a) = 1$, hence our heat invariants will depend solely on $B$.
 Computing the matrix $B$ and examining the coefficient corresponding to the leading term in the asymptotic expansion will allow us to prove the following proposition, which is key to the proof of Theorem \ref{equi_abreu's}.

 \begin{prop} Let $(M^{2n}, g)$ be a toric manifold with a fixed torus action and corresponding group homomorphism $\psi:\bbT^n\rightarrow Sympl(M)$, where $g$ is a toric metric.
 For each non-generic $\theta \in \bbR^n$, the equivariant spectrum determines a volume and an (unsigned) normal vector corresponding to the face(s) of minimal codimension associated to $F_\theta$.
 If there is a unique face of minimal codimension, this volume is precisely the volume of that face; else, the volume is the sum of the volumes of the parallel faces. \end{prop}